-9.3 Funding agreement
+9.3 Payments

 Successful applicants will be required to enter into a funding agreement with the Commonwealth.
-The Funding Agreement sets out the nature of the relationship between the Australian Government and the funding recipient.
+The funding agreement sets out the nature of the relationship between the Australian Government and the funding recipient.
 Funding Agreement templates covering the standard terms and conditions of are available at www.arts.gov.au/anzac-centenary/news-and-publications.